nuvla/documentation/docs/nuvlabox v1/nuvlabox-engine/quickstart.md

 layout: nuvlabox
 title: Installation
 nav_order: 4
-parent: NuvlaBox Engine
+parent: NuvlaBox Engine v1
-grand_parent: NuvlaBox v2
+grand_parent: NuvlaBox v1
+old_version: true
 ---

 The NBE installation starts from Nuvla's [edge panel](https://nuvla.io/ui/edge).
 From there you can opt for one of two available installation methods: Compose file bundle, or USB stick.